tushar-borole/node-enterprise-seed/readme.md

 # node-enterprise-seed

-node-rest-sequelize-seed is an seed application where use can build quick rest api.
+node-enterprise-seed is an seed application where use can build quick rest api.
 This seed has integrated user management.
 This seed use **token based authentication**.
 Database used is **MYSQL**